magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 Listening sockets may be retained, but any previous connection made through them must be dropped.

-Once all connections have stopped, the Follower should send an `ok` message, then start the connection process for the next generation, which will send new `connection-hint` messages for all listening sockets).
+Once all connections have stopped, the Follower should send an `reconnecting` message, then start the connection process for the next generation, which will send new `connection-hint` messages for all listening sockets).

 Generations are non-overlapping.
-The Leader will drop all connections from generation 1 before sending the `reconnect` for generation 2, and will not initiate any gen-2 connections until it receives the matching `ok` from the Follower.
-The Follower must drop all gen-1 connections before it sends the `ok` response (even if it thinks they are still functioning: if the Leader thought the gen-1 connection still worked, it wouldn't have started gen-2).
+The Leader will drop all connections from generation 1 before sending the `reconnect` for generation 2, and will not initiate any gen-2 connections until it receives the matching `reconnecting` from the Follower.
+The Follower must drop all gen-1 connections before it sends the `reconnecting` response (even if it thinks they are still
+functioning: if the Leader thought the gen-1 connection still worked, it wouldn't have started gen-2).

 (TODO: what about a follower->leader connection that was started before start-dilation is received, and gets established on the Leader side after